×

 • Keep yourself hydrated

-Following 24 hours, patients can eliminate the bandage and it is vital to keep the wound dry and clean and adhere to the instructions that were given by the specialists.
+Following 24 hours, patients can remove the bandage, and it is vital to keep the wound dry and clean and adhere to the instructions that were given by the specialists.
 In case of soreness, it is fine to apply a cold compression for 15 minutes.
 With the proper amount of rest, the patient can continue to work and exercise within a few days or weeks.
-Regardless of whether the stent is embedded, patients will be provided aspirins medicine to avoid clotting.
+Regardless of whether the stent is embedded, patients will be provided aspirin to avoid clotting.

 Cardiac rehabilitation programmes will begin when you’re in hospital.
 The patient will also be called for another session taking place within 4 to 8 weeks after they are discharged from hospital.